-Wisconsin lawmakers resume work on overdue budget
+Gronik says state needs more info on Foxconn deal

 A Democrat who’s running for governor says the state doesn’t have enough information to make an informed decision on Foxconn.
 Milwaukee businessman Andy Gronik participated in a Wispolitics luncheon in Madison, where he was repeatedly pressed about the state’s three billion dollar incentive package for Foxconn — and how he’d vote on it.

 “If I was the board of directors and our CEO – Governor Scott Walker — brought me this deal, I would first deny the deal, and then I would fire Scott Walker.
 That’s what I would to,” Gronik said.
-He also said that if the Foxconn incentive package is approved and he’s elected governor next year, he’s try to make sure it’s “the best deal for the state of Wisconsin.”
+He also said that if the Foxconn incentive package is approved and he’s elected governor next year, he’ll try to make sure it’s “the best deal for the state of Wisconsin.”

 Gronik said the state doesn’t have enough information to make an informed decision on Foxconn, and said bringing the Taiwanese electronics giant here won’t mask overall poor jobs performance by Republican Governor Scott Walker.
 “The fact is that there were less than 12,000 private sector jobs created in the state of Wisconsin last year.
 This Hail Mary pass with Foxconn, does that somehow make up for seven years of an ineffective plan?
 I just don’t get it.”